Meherrin

-The Meherrin people are a Indigenous people of the Northeastern Woodlands, who spoke an Iroquian language.
+The Meherrin people are an Indigenous people of the Northeastern Woodlands, who spoke an Iroquian language.
 They lived between the Piedmont and coastal plains at the border of Virginia and North Carolina.
+Some Meherrin migrated north and joined the Iroquois in Canada on the Six Nations of the Grand River reserve.

 The Meherrin Indian Tribe is a state-recognized tribe in North Carolina.

 Name

 The meaning of Meherrin is unknown.
 Their name was first written as Maharineck.
 It was also spelled Maherin, Maherring, Meherries, Meherron, and Menchaerink.

 The Meherrin Indian Tribe says their autonym is Kauwets'a:ka, which translates to "People of the Water."

 Language

 The Meherrin spoke the Meherrin language, which is most likely an Iroquian language.
 This designation is based on their close relationships to the Iroquoian-speaking Tuscarora and Nottoway.
 Linguistic evidence indicates that these three groups share a common ancestry and likely all spoke the same Iroquoian language or similar dialects.
 Tuscarora oral history also indicates common origins.

 History

 17th century

 American anthropologist James Mooney estimated that the Mehirren population was 700 in 1600.
 They lived in dispersed villages, where they farmed, hunted, and gathered wild foods.
 British colonist Edward Bland encountered the Meherrin in 1650 and first wrote about them.
 Their village Cowinchahawkon was on an early British trade route.
 A 1669 Virginia Indian census said they had two villages and 50 fighting men, for an estimated total of 180 Meherrin.
 By 1675, they had absorbed Susquehanna refugees fleeing Pennsylvania.
 In 1681 they moved south to the banks of the Meherrin River.